 In 2018, we adopted Order WQ 2018-0002.
 Order WQ 2018-0002 was the result of several years of extensive stakeholder input, including from the Agricultural Expert Panel, the Nitrogen Tracking Task Force convened by the California Department of Food and Agriculture (CDFA), the broader scientific community, grower organizations and individual growers, environmental and environmental justice organizations, CDFA, regional water boards including the Central Coast Water Board, other public agencies, and agricultural consultants.
 The specific actions, events, and considerations that led us to adopt Order WQ 2018-0002 are recounted in detail throughout Order WQ 2018-0002 itself and will only be summarized here to the extent relevant.

-It is worth noting that the Agricultural Expert Panel reviewed both the Central Coast Water Board’s nitrogen balance reporting approach and a different nitrogen reporting approach used by the Central Valley Regional Water Quality Control Board (Central Valley Water Board) in its Order R5-2013-0120 for the Tulare Lake Basin, and rejected both in favor of a new approach.
+It is worth noting that the Agricultural Expert Panel reviewed both the Central Coast Water Board’s nitrogen balance reporting approach and a different nitrogen reporting approach used by the Central Valley Water Board in its Order R5-2013-0120 for the Tulare Lake Basin, and rejected both in favor of a new approach.
 In Order WQ 2018-0002, we accepted the Agricultural Expert Panel’s recommended new approach.
 In so doing, we expressly established new precedential statewide irrigated lands regulatory program requirements for reporting specific data related to growers’ nitrogen usage and other items.

 Order WQ 2018-0002 represented a significant step forward in our evolving understanding of how best to collect usable data that will ultimately enable the Water Boards to address the challenges associated with nitrate pollution from agricultural operations.
 As directed in Order WQ 2018-0002, growers must report the pounds of nitrogen applied (referred to as “A”) and the pounds of nitrogen removed (referred to as “R”) for each field annually on a per acre basis to the regional water board.

-The nitrogen applied includes all nitrogen proactively added to a field from any source such as organic amendments, synthetic fertilizers, manure, and irrigation water).
+The nitrogen applied includes all nitrogen proactively added to a field from any source [(]such as organic amendments, synthetic fertilizers, manure, and irrigation water).
 The nitrogen removed includes the nitrogen present in all harvested materials removed from the field (including any prunings, removed vegetation, etc.) plus, in the case of perennial crops, the nitrogen sequestered in the permanent wood.
 Nitrogen removed is based on a measurable value of yield.
 Crop yield is multiplied by a coefficient determined via direct testing of the harvested materials.
 The nitrogen removed coefficient expresses the amount of nitrogen removed from the field for a given crop per unit of crop yield.

 Using the nitrogen applied and nitrogen removed data reported by the grower, the next step is to calculate the annual and multi-year (or multi-cropping cycle) ratios of nitrogen applied to nitrogen removed for each field on a per acre basis.
 This metric is known as the “A/R ratio.”